romaghai/EB04_E-BONES_Identification-of-axial-bones/experiment/README.md

 ### Aim
 Identification of axial skeleton
 ### Theory
-<b>2.1 Requirements: </b>Simulator containing the Images of bones
+2.1 Requirements: Simulator containing the Images of bones 2.2 Description:
-<br><br><b>2.2 Description:</b><br>
-The human skeleton consists of 206 bones.
+The human skeleton is composed of 206 bones.
 These bones are grouped into two categories axial skeleton and appendicular skeleton.
 The axial skeleton consists of 80 bones and appendicular skeleton consists of 126 bones.
 Axial skeleton: The bones of the axial skeleton contribute to homeostasis by protecting many of the body’s organs such as the brain, spinal cord, heart, and, lungs.
-They are also important in support and calcium storage and release.
+They help in support and movement.
-<br><br><b>Skull: </b>
-∙ The skull (cranium), with its 22 bones, rests on the superior end of the vertebral column (backbone).
+Skull:
-∙ The bones of the skull are grouped into two categories: cranial bones and facial bones.
+The skull consists of 22 bones that is present on the upper part of vertebral column.
+The skull is divided into two parts: bones of cranium and bones of face
-∙ The cranial bones form the cranial cavity, which encloses and protects the brain.
+• The cranial bones form the cranial cavity, which encloses and protects the brain.
-<br><br><b>The eight cranial bones are as follows: </b>
+The eight cranial bones are as follows:
 1. Frontal bone =1
 2. Parietal bones =2
 3. Temporal bones=2
 4. Occipital bone=1
 5. Sphenoid bone =1
 6. Ethmoid bone=1
-<br><br><b>Fourteen facial bones are as follows: </b>
+Fourteen facial bones are as follows:
 1. Nasal bones=2
 2. Maxillae (or maxillas)=2
 3. Zygomatic bones=2